Explore UCD

 Enterprise architecture is the process that interweaves business and IT together.
 (Gartner)

-It supports digital solution decision making within both IT Services and also across the University.
+It supports digital solution investment, procurement and solution delivery decision making within both IT Services and also across the University.

-It creates a common understanding of the organisation, its enabling business capabilities, and dependency on digital solutions.
+It creates a common understanding of the organisation, its enabling business capabilities, and dependencies on digital solutions.

-This allows the business and IT to understand the challenges, risks, and gaps, enabling better decisions faster.
+This allows both the business and IT to understand the opportunities, gaps, and risks, enabling better decisions faster.

 How are we doing this?